 Our body has a natural stress response meant to keep us safe and healthy.
 Constantly using this stress response, however, can lead to disease.
 It’s meant to help us adapt to short term stressors not to chronically stay on overdrive.
 Effectively managing stress not only helps improve mental health but also physical health by preventing disease processes that can occur from chronically activating your stress response.

 Introducing even one of these healthy lifestyle habits into your personal wellness routine can help significantly improve your health.
 Which one will you choose?

 The Ultimate Health and Wellness Guide Dr. Donna Hamilton, MD has a mission to help everyone live the healthy, satisfying lives they’re meant to lead.
 Dr. Hamilton passionately teaches what being healthy really means and how to do it in a way that fits your unique needs.
 Her easy, practical tips assist you with assessing the entire wellness landscape and appropriately planning your personal wellness journey.
-Her e-workbook Wellness Your Way combines evidence based counseling and coaching skills with her primary care medicine wisdom to assist readers on this journey.
-For more information or to book Dr. Hamilton for speaking engagements visit www.ManifestExcellence.com
+Her book Wellness Your Way combines health coaching skills with her primary care medicine wisdom to assist readers on this journey.
+For more information or to book Dr. Hamilton for speaking engagements visit www.ManifestExcellence.com or www.DonnaHamiltonMD.com